WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-The client categorizes each signature as "valid" or "invalid" by validating that signature with its certificate or public key and other metadata against the exchange's headers and content ({{signature-validity}}).
+The client categorizes each signature as "valid" or "invalid" by validating that signature with its certificate or public key and other metadata against the exchange's URL, response headers, and content ({{signature-validity}}).
 This validity then informs higher-level protocols.

 Each signature is parameterised with information to let a client fetch assurance that a signed exchange is still valid, in the face of revoked certificates and